vedxyz/leetcode-solutions/README.md

 - You can use the output array as a space to build a running array, and use a single variable to hold the other running product, to achieve constant space.

+### Q242 - Valid Anagram

+- Classic situation where you use a frequency table to check if equal.
+- You could also sort and compare since sorted anagrams become identical.
+- A hash table is a more generic solution as it can take unicode characters as well.
+- It might be a good idea to look for *early returns* on some validation questions, since once you encounter, say, a negative frequency in this case, you can't recover from it.

 ### Q257 - Binary Tree Paths

 - Not much to say, straightforward stuff.